Dando18/Dando18.github.io/_posts/2022-03-16-ml-madness.md

 tournaments to come.
 The entirety of the code used can be found [here](https://github.com/Dando18/march-madness-ml).
-Since I am posting this before the tournament starts I will come back in April and revisit the models performed.
+Since I am posting this before the tournament starts I will come back in April and revisit how the models performed.

 - [Data Collection](#data-collection)
 - [Predicting Outcomes](#predicting-outcomes)